vivekvardhan2810/Video-Player-with-Playback-Controls/README.md

 ```
 ## Screenshots

-Note: this is just basic frontend and some basic backend i have made, if you have any suggestions or improvements, fell free to ask.
+**Note**: this is just basic frontend and some basic backend i have made, if you have any suggestions or improvements, fell free to ask.
 And the above project structure is not only permitted to react js, additionally i have added files for Vue.js

 ![image](https://github.com/user-attachments/assets/0e2dd404-3f78-4050-a84a-ea04a0a446ef)